Hemp Frequently Asked Questions

 Close-up view to show detail of the leaves of industrial hemp plants grown in a greenhouse | UF/IFAS video still

 Definitely - UF/IFAS has observed a number of pest species affecting early studies, both in the field and in controlled growth environments (e.g. greenhouse and growth rooms).
-UF/IFAS will continue to assess hemp stands for health, including for insect pests and diseases and is presently looking at certain control measures.
-Certain UF/IFAS Hemp Pilot Project faculty are also involved in multi-state research efforts with other universities that could facilitate registration of crop protection products for hemp.
+UF/IFAS will continue to assess hemp stands for health, including for insect pests and diseases, and is presently looking at certain control measures.
+Certain UF/IFAS Hemp Research & Extesnion Program faculty are also involved in multi-state research efforts with other universities that could facilitate the registration of crop protection products for hemp.

 From those historical records, there is only evidence of a single research program for cultivation of hemp in Florida during that time.
 In fact, a bulletin of that research program in the Everglades region suggests that no hemp had ever been cultivated in Florida for commercial purposes.
 UF/IFAS has yet to find a reference to commercial or production scale planting of hemp in Florida.

-Sunn hemp (Crotalaria juncea) is not actually hemp or even related unrelated to Cannabis.
-This cover crop was used in India as a source for fiber, so it has 'hemp' in its common name.
+Sunn hemp (Crotalaria juncea) is not actually hemp or even related or unrelated to Cannabis.
+This cover crop was used in India as a source of fiber, so it has 'hemp' in its common name.
 It is in the legume family with alfalfa.
 Sunn hemp has no cannabinoids.

 When a plant flowers as it reaches a certain size or age instead of being daylength sensitive - also, day neutral or daylight independent.
 Some hemp are autoflowering.